geolinkedata/api/README.rst

 Requirements
 ------------

-It requires geogit.
+It requires geogig.
 Install it with:

 .. code-block:: bash